Journal of Artificial Intelligence Research: History

 It was established in 1993 as one of the first scientific journals distributed online.
 Paper volumes are printed by the AAAI Press.
 The Journal for Artificial Intelligence Research (JAIR) is one of the premier publication venues in artificial intelligence.
 JAIR also stands out in that, since its launch in 1993, it has been 100% open-access and non-profit.

 Content

 The Journal of Artificial Intelligence Research (JAIR) is dedicated to the rapid dissemination of important research results to the global artificial intelligence (AI) community.
-The journal’s scope encompasses all areas of AI, including agents and multi-agent systems, automated reasoning, constraint processing and search, knowledge representation, machine learning, natural language, planning and scheduling, robotics and vision, and uncertainty in AI.
+The journal's scope encompasses all areas of AI, including agents and multi-agent systems, automated reasoning, constraint processing and search, knowledge representation, machine learning, natural language, planning and scheduling, robotics and vision, and uncertainty in AI.

 Abstracting and indexing

 The journal is abstracted and indexed by Inspec, Science Citation Index, and MathSciNet.
 According to the Journal Citation Reports, the journal has a 2019 impact factor of 2.441.

-According to the SciMago Journal and Country Rank, the journal is ranked 8th among all open access computer science journals with an H-index of 112.
+As of 2025, according to the SciMago Journal and Country Rank (SJR), the journal is ranked 6th among all diamond, open-access artificial intelligence subdomain (within the computer science domain) journals with an H-index of 143, which merits the top quarter tiering (Q1) of journals ranked by the SJR.

-However, according to Google Scholar in 2021 it only has an h5-index of 38, which suggests some potential issues in measuring its impact.
+Also as of 2025, according to Google Scholar, it has an h5-index of 62 and h5-median index of 134.